ImperialCollegeLondon/guikit/README.md

 making some opinionated decisions about the general layout of the application - so you can focus on adding the business logic and views specific to your problem.

-`pyguitemp` uses `wXPython` as the GUI framework, meaning that the resulting application will have a native look and feel regadless of running it on Windows, Linux or MacOS.
+`guikit` uses `wXPython` as the GUI framework, meaning that the resulting application will have a native look and feel regadless of running it on Windows, Linux or MacOS.

-## What `pyguitemp` is and what is not
+## What `guikit` is and what is not

-`pyguitemp` takes care of the boilerplate code and enables you to have a minimal application running in no time, but you still need to code the rest of your GUI mannually yourself.
+`guikit` takes care of the boilerplate code and enables you to have a minimal application running in no time, but you still need to code the rest of your GUI mannually yourself.
 That means you will need to learn how to use `wxPython`, the widgets it offers and their options.